-The Roeadmap for Practitioners is not only for teachers, it is addressed to multipliers, educators, trainers, but also coaches.
-It might be a helpful guideline to develop and grow as a mindful expert in inclusive and diverse science education.
+The Roadmap for Practitioners is not only for teachers, it also is is intended for multipliers, educators, trainers, and coaches.
+It may also serve as a guideline for all these practitioners to develop and grow as mindful experts in inclusive and diverse science education.

-BARRIER DETECTION - THE PRINCIPLES OF INCLUSIVE EDUCATION: Teacher training should provide a solid foundation in the principles of inclusive education and the barriers that can prevent certain groups of students from accessing and engaging with science education.
+BARRIER DETECTION - THE PRINCIPLES OF INCLUSIVE EDUCATION: Teacher training should provide a solid foundation in the principles of inclusive education and an acute awareness of the barriers that can prevent certain groups of students from accessing and engaging with science education.

-DEVELOP NEW STRATEGIES: EVALUATION & FEEDBACK: Effective strategies and ISE Training programs should equip educators with practical tools and approaches that enable to create inclusive learning environments and address individual student needs.
-Regular evaluation and feedback mechanisms should be in place to check improvements.
+DEVELOP NEW STRATEGIES: EVALUATION & FEEDBACK: Effective strategies and ISE training programs should equip educators with practical tools and approaches that enable them to create inclusive learning environments and address the needs of individual students.
+Regular performance evaluation and feedback mechanisms should be put in place to promt continuing professional improvement.

-DIVERSITY, INTERSECTIONALITY & PLURAL VOICES: COLLABORATION & INVOLVEMENT: Working together creating science education programs and opportunities for the needs and interests of all students is a process that schould be done with a diverse workforce.
-Inclusive education should involve diverse stakeholders to ensure that multiple perspectives are considered and that the educational experiences are representative of the community.
+DIVERSITY, INTERSECTIONALITY & PLURAL VOICES: COLLABORATION & INVOLVEMENT: Working together to create science education programs and opportunities for the needs and interests of all students is a process that should involve a diverse workforce.
+Inclusive education should include diverse stakeholders to ensure that multiple perspectives are considered and that the educational experiences are representative of the community.

-EDUCATION & PEDAGOGICAL SKILLS: Teachers need to possess pedagogical skills that enable them to design and deliver science education that is inclusive and engaging for all students, regardless of their background or abilities.
-Training programs should offer hands-on practice opportunities and allow participants to apply in real-life contexts.
+EDUCATION & PEDAGOGICAL SKILLS: Teachers need to possess pedagogical skills that enable them to design and deliver science education that is inclusive and engaging for all students, regardless of their backgrounds or abilities.
+Training programs should offer hands-on practice opportunities and allow participants to work in real-life contexts.